dasec/fishy/doc/source/module_documentation.rst

 FAT Filesystem
 **************

 This toolkit uses its own FAT implementation, supporting FAT12, FAT16 and FAT32.
-It implements most of parsing the filesystem and some basic write operations, which can be used by hiding techniques.
+It implements most parts of parsing the filesystem and some basic write operations, which can be used by hiding techniques.

 To parse a filesystem image use the wrapper function `create_fat`.
 This parses a file stream and returns the appropriate FAT instance.